palantir/conjure/rfc/004-consistent-wire-format-test-cases.md

 ## Server verification using compliance-client

 To prove server-side compliance, a conjure-generator must again generate objects and server interfaces from the master IR file: `compliance-api.conjure.json`.
-The generated server will receive requests from the compliance-client.
+The generated interfaces must be implemented, then the resultant server will receive requests from the compliance-client.

 Similar to the client-side verification, there are some easily-automated tests and some manually constructed ones: